cavaliernicola/Recipe-Searcher/README.md

 1. Set your own `VITE_API_KEY` on `.env` file
 1. Build the app: `npm run build`

+*Make sure to run production build and not development, otherwise you might expected unwanted re-render due to live compiling.*

 ## Try It!
 You can try this app [HERE](https://taupe-tapioca-b5f2c0.netlify.app/)!